gatesofdawnstudio/gatesofdawnstudio.github.io/readme.md

 <img src="https://i.imgur.com/2X78rDp.jpeg" style="width: 1000px; max-width: 100%; height: auto" title="Gates of Dawn Music Recording and Production header"/>

 ## About
 My name is Kiley Burkhart, and I operate a music recording and production project studio called Gates of Dawn in Westerville, OH.
 I am passionate about helping independent artists bring their songs to life.
 I specialize in the indie rock/pop world as a musician and multi-instrumentalist, but I am open to working on all kinds of music.
 My goal is to offer something between what you can get with home recording and a standalone professional studio.
 I am able to keep affordable rates as I do this part-time and I am currently in a facility with shared space.
-My studio is a total passion project and I truly love what I do at my studio.
+My studio is a total passion project and I truly love what I do here.

 <img src="https://i.imgur.com/E2HlUy4.jpeg">